bgoonz/docs-collection/github/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review.md

 ---
 title: About dependency review
-intro: 'Dependency review lets you catch vulnerable dependencies before you introduce them to your environment, and provides information on license, dependents, and age of dependencies.'
+intro: "Dependency review lets you catch vulnerable dependencies before you introduce them to your environment, and provides information on license, dependents, and age of dependencies."
 versions:
-  fpt: '*'
+  fpt: "*"
 type: overview
 topics:
   - Advanced Security